-Sunbrella® brand outdoor fabric, by comparison, says Bores, is a much better overall cover material.
-It has superior color fastness, water resistance and breathability, which is why most boating manufacturers pair it with new releases.
+According to Bores, by comparison, Sunbrella® is a much better overall cover material.
+It has superior color fastness, water resistance, and breathability.
 With this fabric, the fibers are dyed in a color solution before being woven instead of having the color printed on after the fabric base cloth is made.
 “It’s the king of all boat cover materials,” states Bores.
 “For southern states, especially, it’s really the best choice.”

 Once you figure out which boat cover is best for your vessel, it’s still vital to get the fit positioned just right.

 You’ll want to make sure the cover isn’t pulling, and that any sharp edges or corners are buffered with a little soft padding.
 If water puddles in places after it rains purchase additional support poles and get those installed to make sure the cover is tented enough that the water rolls off completely.
 If it doesn’t, any fabric will eventually tear from the stress.

 “It’s also important to check straps or tie-downs every so often when trailering,” reminds Bores.
 “If the straps loosen up, the plastic clips may start beating the side of the boat – and your cover could balloon on the Interstate.”
 Nobody wants that.
 To be on the safe side, remove the cover if traveling 100 miles or more.